o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-editor.md

 - Enabling the autosave in Material Editor settings dialog will causes updates to be continuously mirrored in the O3DE Editor.

 ## Navigating Material Editor
-After Material Editor has opened and initialized it will display the main window, as shown below.
+When you launch Material Editor, you will see the following main window.

 ![Material Editor](/images/atom-guide/tools/material-editor.jpg)